satra/NiPyPe-Paper/nipype_paper.rst

 tool, written in any language, to a greater range of users, knowing it will work with the wide range of software currently supported by NiPyPe.

-A good example of such scenario is ArtifactDetection toolbox (ref TODO).
+A good example of such scenario is ArtifactDetection toolbox (ref TODO\ :sup:``[d] <#cmnt4>`_`\ ).
 This piece of software uses EPI timeseries and realignment parameters to find timepoints (volumes) that are most likely artifacts and should be removed (by including them as confound regressors in the design matrix).
 The tool was initially implemented as a MATLAB script, compatible only with SPM and used locally within the lab.
 The current NiPyPe interface can work with SPM or FSL Workflows, thereby not limiting its users to SPM.

 An environment for methodological continuity and paced training of new personnel in laboratories